Egypt’s president may be all-powerful, but he still has to contend with an unruly state.

 In an interview, Amr Adly discusses his recent Carnegie paper on Egypt’s large private enterprises.

 Egypt’s universities have become a new battleground between security forces and students as Egypt’s new rulers move to crack down on student activism.

-Carnegie Middle East announces the release of a major new report on the state of the Arab world.
+In a podcast, Carnegie Middle East scholars discuss a new report on the state of the Arab world.